Our Work

 Advocacy and Campaigning

-We work to actively challenge racism, and offer advocacy support to young people of colour (individuals or groups) and families.
-We best equipped to offer support in relation to the education system, police violence, or the criminal injustice system.
+We work to actively challenge racism, and in doing so offer advocacy support to young people of colour (individuals or groups) and families.
+We are best equipped to offer support in relation to the education system, policing, or the criminal injustice system.
 We use our position and expertise to put pressure on institutions and organisations, offer guidance, and connect people to our legal networks.

 To request our support, contact us.